-Air Marshal AP Singh Takes Charge As Vice Chief Of IAF - Jammu Kashmir Latest News | Tourism | Breaking News J&K
+Air Marshal AP Singh takes charge as Vice Chief of IAF - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 On the occasion of taking over the charge of vice chief, he laid a wreath at the National War Memorial to honour the armed forces personnel who made the supreme sacrifice for the nation.

 Following this, he was accorded a ceremonial Guard of Honour at Air Headquarters.
-(Agencies)
+(PTI)